microsoftgraph/microsoft-graph-docs-contrib/api-reference/v1.0/api/intune-deviceconfig-settingstatedevicesummary-update.md

 ---
 title: "Update settingStateDeviceSummary"
-description: "Update the properties of a settingStateDeviceSummary object."
+description: "Update the properties of a settingStateDeviceSummary object."author: "tfitzmac"
 ---

 # Update settingStateDeviceSummary